ozyygen/Rudik/Sample constraint results/readme.md

 # Sample Constraints Results

-This folder contains the results of rule discovery and assessment for multiple relations using both Rudik and Language Models (LLMs), BERT and ChatGPT.
+This folder contains the results of rule discovery and assessment for multiple relations using both RudikE and Language Models (LLMs), BERT and ChatGPT.
 Each file documents the discovered rules and their sensibility evaluations for specific relations.

 ## Folder Contents:

 ### 1. **Rules-P101.md**
-   - **Description**: Contains the Rudik rule results for relation **P101** (occupation).
+   - **Description**: Contains the RudikE rule results for relation **P101** (occupation).
    - **Processing**: Rules in this file have been processed using **ChatGPT** to evaluate their sensibility and refine the rules.

 ### 2. **GenRules-P101_LLM.md**